-If you’re at all familiar with Southern Africa, you’ll know that biltong, next to a cold beer and a good braai (BBQ), is a cultural stalwart everyone can bond over.
+If you’re familiar with Southern Africa, you’ll know that biltong, next to a cold beer and a good braai (BBQ), is a cultural stalwart everyone can bond over.

-Simply mention your favourite biltong- or better yet, start reminiscing about that fantastic secret biltong recipe you tried once while on holiday!
+Mention your favorite biltong- or better yet, start reminiscing about that fantastic secret biltong recipe you tried once on holiday!
 You’ll immediately have a dozen new friends to share a drink and fond memories with.

 It’s a snack for the road, a way to share with friends, and a celebration of a meat-loving heritage that reaches back into the roots of history.
 It helps that it’s delicious, too!

-Biltong is beloved throughout sub-Saharan Africa, including Zimbabwe, Namibia, Malawi, Zambia and Botswana.
-It’s most strongly associated with South Africa, however, and the Afrikaans people widely credited with inventing it in its modern form.
+Biltong is beloved throughout sub-Saharan Africa, including Zimbabwe, Namibia, Malawi, Zambia, and Botswana.
+It’s most strongly associated with South Africa, and the Afrikaans people are widely credited with inventing it in its modern form.

 No mere snack, it’s now a full-blown cultural institution!
 With that in mind, maybe it’s better forgotten that the word itself originates from the Afrikaans (not Dutch, as you will often see) for ‘rump’ (bil) and ‘tongue’ (tong)…